IBM/python-sdk-core/Authentication.md

 Exactly one of iam_profile_crn, iam_profile_id or iam_profile_name must be specified.

 - iam_account_id: (optional) the ID associated with the IAM account that contains the trusted profile referenced by the iam_profile_name property.
-The imaAccountId property must be specified if and only if the iam_profile_name property is specified.
+The iam_account_id property must be specified if and only if the iam_profile_name property is specified.

 - url: (optional) The base endpoint URL of the IAM token service.